The Chautauqua Prize

 - Nominators who wish the Institution to acknowledge receipt of their entry materials should enclose a self-addressed, stamped postcard or envelope.

-- Longlist finalists are notified in February.
-At that time, they are asked to provide biographies and pictures, and to identify summer dates in which they could visit Chautauqua Institution to accept the award in person (a requirement of the prize).
+- Longlist finalists are confidentially notified in February.
+At that time, they are asked to provide biographies and pictures, and to begin consideration of summer date(s) in which they could visit Chautauqua Institution to accept the award in person (a requirement of the prize winner).
 The winner and shortlist finalists are notified in May.
 They are also required to accept conditions noted as No. 9 below.

 - Nominators agree that the decision of Chautauqua Institution and/or the judges will be final as to all matters, including eligibility, timelines of submissions, and compliance with these submission guidelines.
 Selected author and publisher must grant the permanent right in any and all media throughout the world to use all promotional and publicity rights in connection with their participation in the Chautauqua Prize competition, for use of their respective photographs, names, likenesses, voice, or appearances in connection with The Chautauqua Prize; and each consents to the permanent right of Chautauqua Institution to publish or broadcast the author’s acceptance speech without further consent or payment.
 Finalists grant the right that the book, author and publisher may be named in CHQ’s announcements.

 - Books not accompanied by entry form will not be considered or returned.

 - Nominators may send books by U.S. mail or express courier.
 Chautauqua Institution cannot be responsible for replacing items that are lost in transit.
 Nominators are encouraged to submit entries and copies well in advance of the deadline.